top of page

 This had also all gone, and researching, I found that the sign now at Berney Arms station, even though looking original, was a replacement station sign.

-It is made to the same high standard as the original.
+It has been lovingly made to the same high standard as the original.

 The pub has been closed for many years and maybe will reopen.
 However, no one knows as there is only access to the pub via the railway, boat, or a long walk to the public house.